New Jersey Mother Found Dead In Tennessee After AMBER Alert

 The Union County Prosecutor’s Office confirmed Uyar’s death Sunday.

-On Friday, police issued an AMBER Alert for 2-year-old Sebastian Rios after he did not show up for day care and Uyar did not arrive for her scheduled shift at work.
+On Friday, New Jersey State Police issued an AMBER Alert for 2-year-old Sebastian Rios after he did not show up for day care and Uyar did not arrive for her scheduled shift at work.

-Rios, of Highland Park, New Jersey, allegedly abducted Uyar and Sebastian.READ MORE: Fourth Stimulus Check: Will You Get Another Relief Payment?
+Rios, of Highland Park, New Jersey, allegedly abducted Uyar and Sebastian.READ MORE: NYC Gun Violence: Bronx Mother Devastated After 16-Year-Old Son Among 3 Teens Killed Sunday

 The father and son were found in Monterey, Tennessee, early Saturday, about 15 hours after police issued the AMBER Alert.
-The child was unharmed.
+Sebastian was unharmed.

 Uyar’s remains were later found in a nearby wooded area.

-Rios is charged with first-degree kidnapping for allegedly abducting Sebastian.
+Rios is charged with first-degree kidnapping for allegedly abducting the boy.
 Charges connected to Uyar’s death are pending against him, prosecutors said.

 Friends of Uyar said Rios had a history of abusing her and that she had a restraining order against him.

-Rios remains in custody in Tennessee and is awaiting extradition back to New Jersey.MORE NEWS: Prisoner Who Escaped East River Jail Barge Recaptured
+Rios remains in custody in Tennessee and is awaiting extradition back to New Jersey.MORE NEWS: Final 'Manhattanhenge' Of The Year Takes Place Monday Night